 Love Spreads is not a film I connected with but it does feature a few excellent performances.
 If you’re already a fan of Shawkat or González then it’s definitely worth a look.
 If you’re not, well, I leave that choice up to you.

-Love Spreads played as part of Tribeca Film Festival and is available on demand now.
+Love Spreads played as part of Tribeca Film Festival.